 Ensure that the company you book the safari with knows in which of the two parks the elephants currently are and that it offers a change of park free of charge in case the elephants are in the other one.

 There are many other great things you can do in Sri Lanka, but here are some of the best ones.
 I ended up not doing them during this trip due to time constraints or it being the off-season, but I will be adding an exact daily budget in Sri Lanka that includes those activities after my next trip there.

 They might not exactly be what would be considered Sri Lanka on a budget, but doing these things is worth it.
 Ultimately even these higher prices are rather low when compared to the traveling expenses in other countries like Australia and Italy.
 Alternatively, you can do some amazing free hikes like those to Lipton’s Seat and Adam’s Peak.

 You can do so in Trincomalee and in Mirissa.
 Both cities have different seasons for whale watching.
 However, I recommend doing so in Mirissa.
 There is a permanent whale population just of the coast that might be a sub-species.
 Additionally, it is the location of the most ethical operator that even works with universities.
 The company you want is called Raja & the Whales.

 Visit an Elephant Orphanage / Elephant Transit Home

-However there are also somewhat popular ones where this is not the case.
-The well known Pinnawala Elephant Orphanage is one of the bad one.
+However, there are also somewhat popular ones where this is not the case.
+The well-known Pinnawala Elephant Orphanage is one of the bad ones.
 Please do not go there and support the animal cruelty that happens there.
 You can read all about the reasons not to visit the Pinnawala Elephant Orphanage here.
 The pictures of you sitting in a pool with elephants bathing in the background might look amazing, but I doubt you want to be the reason these gentle creatures are chained in the river.

 I cannot stop you from visiting an unethical one, but I hope that you will do research whenever you add an activity with animals to your trip itinerary.